-In spring 2020, the Association was awarded a $21,500 DNR grant to develop a Comprehensive Lake Management Plan to address water quality, aquatic plant management, lake habitat, and other management and social considerations for the long-term health of the Spider Chain of Lakes.
-The output from the study was received in the spring of 2021 (see the reports below), and is being reviewed by SCLA for its impact and to create a follow-up action plan.
+In 2023 the first ever Comprehensive Lake Management Plan (CLMP) was approved to address water quality, aquatic plant management, lake habitat, and other management and social considerations for the long-term health of the Spider Chain of Lakes.
+To download a copy of the CLMP click here.

 In Wisconsin, harassment of loons is punishable with a fine and jail time, so please NEVER disturb loons while they are on their nests.
 Also, give loons a wide (200 foot) berth when they are on the water.
 Use long lenses and binoculars to watch them from afar.
 In addition to natural predators such as raccoons and eagles, the loons are at risk from anglers; ingesting lead fishing tackle is also a major problem with all water birds.
 A program called “Get the lead out” encourages anglers to replace lead tackle with similar products made from tin, bismuth, steel, tungsten, or ceramic.
 These items are available at your local tackle store.
 Be sure to dispose of old lead jigs and sinkers properly at a local hazardous waste collection facility.

 Holiday weekends are especially disturbing to loons and other wildlife; the noise from fireworks and the increase in jet ski and boat traffic and wakes make it especially difficult at times for the baby loons.
 By all means enjoy the lake during the summer season, but please keep in mind that we share our lakes with others-- both people and wildlife -- and that we need to be courteous to all.

 The 2016 SCLA LoonWatch Annual Report is below, along with some interesting links with additional information on the behavior and nature of loons.